 Slow down a little, and think about that checked option.

-What Are The Benefits Of Having An Ancestry Public Tree?
+What Are The Benefits Of Having A Public Tree?

 Many Ancestry features are launched from your Ancestry tree.
 These include automated hints and sophisticated searches.
 You’ll find more in this article on the essential set-up of an Ancestry tree.
 However, you’ll receive these benefits regardless of whether your tree is private or public.
 So why have a public tree?